thewca/tnoodle/server/src_tnoodle_resources/tnoodleServerHandler/server/readme-tnoodle.md

 # TNoodleServer #

 An http server built to generate scrambles and images for twisty puzzles.
-Supports json, png, pdf and zip formats.
+Supports json, png, svg, pdf, and zip formats.
 It is currently being used by the following programs.

 * [TNT](/tnt/) - A new timer aiming to replace CCT.
 * [WCA Scrambler](/scramble) - A WCA-style scrambler.
 See [its readme](/readme/scramble).